arrigonialberto86/funtime/deepar.md

 dp_model.instantiate_and_fit()
 ```

-Now that we have a model trained of the whole time series we can sample a random batch from training data and evaluate the fit.
+Now that we have a model trained on the whole time series we can sample a random batch from training data and evaluate the fit.
 What we need to do is to sample from the output joint distribution multiple times (the Monte Carlo traces I have mentioned before).
 The function `get_sample_prediction` samples from a Gaussian distribution parametrized by `mu` and `sigma` predicted by the LSTM network.